pantheon-systems/terminus-composer-plugin/README.md

 Using Composer to manage standard sites on Pantheon not started with these upstreams (or a similar variant thereof) is not recommended.
 Ensure that your site's pantheon.yml contains `web_docroot: true`.
 See [Serving Sites from the Web Subdirectory](https://pantheon.io/docs/nested-docroot/) for more information.

 ## Examples

+* `terminus composer my-script`

+### Caution

+Commands such as `composer require` and `composer update` take a lot of memory, and are likely to fail when run on the platform.
+Some problematic examples appear below:

 * `terminus composer my-site.dev -- composer config repositories.drupal composer https://packages.drupal.org/8`
 * `terminus composer my-site.dev -- require drupal/media`
 * `terminus composer my-site.dev -- update`